Bridget Fithian, Sierra Foothill Conservancy — President

 Jake Jacobson, Lassen Foothills Project Director, joined The Nature Conservancy in 2000 and took up his present duties in 2004.
 His primary responsibility is safeguarding important watersheds in northern California by working with landowners, other conservation organizations, government agencies, and representatives of business and agriculture.
 The Nature Conservancy’s Lassen Foothills Project has protected more than 100,000 acres of wildlife habitat and working ranches in eastern Tehama County and southeastern Shasta County.
 Mr. Jacobson has an extensive background in “on-the-ground” conservation, real estate, and land-use planning.
 Prior to his employment with the Conservancy, he worked with local land trusts and as a park and recreation planner.
 Jake is a fourth-generation Californian who holds a B.A. in geography and environmental studies from the University of Washington.

-Paul Mason, Pacific Forest Trust
+TBN, Pacific Forest Trust

-Sopac Mulholland, Sequoia Riverlands Trust
+TBN, Sequoia Riverlands Trust

 Perry Norris, Truckee Donner Land Trust

-Perry Norris is the Executive Director of the Truckee Donner Land Trust.
+Perry Norris is Co-Executive Director of the Truckee Donner Land Trust.
 He oversees a very active land conservation program as well as a popular trails project in the Donner area.
 He was the former Chief Operating Officer for the North Carolina Outward Bound School, and a former Deputy Director, Pacific Crest Outward Bound School.
 He is a past Board member of the Tahoe International Film Festival.